conestack/cone.app/docs/source/model.rst

 AdapterNode
 -----------

-``cone.app.AdapterNode`` is intended to be used to publish nodes of trees with an orthogonal hierarchy to the application model.
+``cone.app.AdapterNode`` is intended to be used for publishing nodes of models where the hierarchy differs to the one of the application model.

 The adapter node by default act as proxy for ``__iter__`` and ``attrs``, all other functions map to the used ``OdictStorage``.
 If an adapter node provides